dapphub/chronobank-review/review/ChronoBankPlatform.sol.md

             address addr;                    // Current address of the holder. mapping(address => bool) trust;  // Addresses that are trusted with recovery proocedure.
         }

+Why is a holder abstraction necessary?
+If you are imposing usage conventions on your users anyway, recovery procedures should be contained in the logic of user addresses.
+TODO "Recoverable" contract

         // Iterable mapping pattern is used for holders. uint public holdersCount;